wuao1999/Notes/E-L_equation&Noether_theorem.md

 So $\int d^3xj^0$ is the conservation charge, $j^0$ is the charge density, and $\vec{j}$ is the conservation current.

-Now we come into conclusion to the so-called ==Norther theorem==, which claims that, any invariant continue transform to the action (symmetric transformation) correspond to a conservation quantity.
+Now we come into conclusion to the so-called ==Noether's theorem==, which claims that, any invariant continue transform to the action (symmetric transformation) correspond to a conservation quantity.
 Here we list some of them:

 <center>Space-time translation symmetry -> Energy & momentum conservation</center>